Underwater Archaeologist, Shipwreck Historian, Author, Treasure Hunter, & Award-Winning Cartographer

 Video: “Dr. E. Lee Spence, Author/Treasure Hunter” by Tony Giambra

 Dr. Spence is an internationally known expert on shipwrecks and sunken treasures.
-He is one of five people in the world with a Doctor of Marine Histories (College of Marine Arts, 1972) and he has long been considered one of the founding fathers of marine archaeology.
+He received one of the first five doctorates ever awarded for work in underwater archaeology (Doctor of Marine Histories, College of Marine Arts, 1972) and he has long been considered one of the founding fathers of marine archaeology.

 His work has been funded by such institutions as the Savannah Ships of the Sea Museum, CRIL (the Caribbean Research Institute Ltd., Colombia, South America), the College of Charleston, the South Carolina Committee for the Humanities, and the National Endowment for the Humanities.
 In the early 1990s he served as Chief of Underwater Archaeology for Providencia, a 40,000 square mile archipelago in the Western Caribbean.
 He has authored more than two dozen books, and has served as an editor for a number of nationally distributed magazines.
 He is also an award winning cartographer and has published a number of maps and charts dealing with shipwrecks and treasure.